hedgertronic/pulse-throw/README.md

 In order to use the Pulse client, you must have a `client_id`, `client_secret`, and `refresh_token` provided by the Pulse team at Driveline.

-It is best practice to use these values stored in a `.env` file:
+It is best practice to store these values in a `.env` file:

 ```bash
 # Pulse credentials